Lab Note · AI for STEM Innovation

 The contrast below captures what repeated reading is actually revealing.
 The strongest signal in the current GenAI literature is not unlimited possibility.
 It is the growing importance of disciplined narrowing.

-Builds something durable.
-Knows what it is doing and why.
-Can explain decisions to external stakeholders.
+• Result: builds something durable, knows what it is doing and why, can explain decisions to external stakeholders.

 Actionable Takeaways